Deliveries

 This endpoint enables you to retrieve multiple deliveries with comprehensive filtering, sorting, and search capabilities.
 The system provides flexible query options to help you find exactly the deliveries you need.

-When you want to retrieve multiple deliveries, your data
+When you want to retrieve multiple deliveries, your data property on the result will always be an array even if you don't have any deliveries.

 Basic Usage